FroeMic/TUM-IN-Protein-Prediction-1/README.md

 If you add major updates, like several related changes \(e.g. an entire lecture summary\), go along as follows:

-1. Add a new issue on Github, describing what you are working on
+1. Add a new **issue** on Github, describing what you are working on
-2. Create a `feature/<issue-name> `branch and add your changes
+2. Create a `feature/<issue-name>`branch and add your changes
-3. Open a pull-request to merge back into `develop `and add the other contributers as reviewers
+3. Open a pull-request to merge back into `develop`and add the other contributers as reviewers
 4. Once the pull request is merged, delete your feature branch and close the issue by referencing the merge commit

 **Why so complicated? **This way the issues reflect new changes and are transparent for all contributors.

-2. Updating / Challenging existing content
+##### 1.3 Challenging existing content

+If you find obvious mistakes \(typos, clearly wrong statements\) just change them directly.

+If you are challenging statements, answers to questions etc. which might not be trivial to understand go along as follows:

+1. Open a new **issue** on github.
+2. Reference the the statement in question you consider to be wrong
+3. Provide an explanation why you think it is wrong
+4. Provide your correct solution.

 #### 3. Adding new contributors